mozesjacobs/StyleTransferGallery/README.md

 ## What is neural style transfer?
-Neural style transfer is an algorithm that allows you to extract the "style" of one image and transplant it onto another image, while keeping the "content" of that second image intact.
+Neural style transfer is an algorithm that allows you to combine the "style" of one image and the "content" of another image to produce a new image.

 ## How does it work?